 Call us for a free quote on +448083011658

-Hand Hygiene - Regular and thorough handwashing and drying are highly effective ways to prevent the spread of infections.
+Hand Washing - Regular and thorough handwashing and drying are highly effective ways to prevent the spread of infections.
 Healthcare workers must adhere to proper hand hygiene protocols before and after patient contact.

 Personal Protective Equipment (PPE) - Using PPE, like gloves, masks, gowns, and eye protection, helps create a barrier against infectious agents.
 Proper donning and doffing techniques are essential to prevent contamination.

-Staff Training and Education - Ongoing training on infection control procedures and updates on new guidelines will ensure everyone is equipped with the necessary knowledge.
+Staff Training and Education - Ongoing training on infection control prevention procedures and updates on new guidelines will ensure healthcare providers are equipped with the necessary knowledge

 Infection prevention and control are vital for reducing the incidence of healthcare-associated infections (HAIs).
-Effective IPC measures lead to:
+Effective infection control and prevention measures lead to:

 Get detailed guidance and resources on infection prevention and control, from one of our experts at Initial UK!